intersel/jamrules/README.md

 For example, for the property "color", you could set several checkboxes, each allowing to select a color as "red", "blue", "green", ...

-To configure the configurator, we use the function 'rulesEngine.selectConfigurationPropertyValue'.
+To configure the property values of the configurator, we use the function **selectConfigurationPropertyValue**.

 ```html
 <label for="check_green" onclick="rulesEngine.selectConfigurationPropertyValue("color","green",$(this).children('input').value());">